10 Steps to Make Content People Actually Love (with Samples)

-Video content is building a real head of steam.
-If you are considering incorporating YouTube videos in your content strategy, your potential audience is more than 2 billion.
-And if you are targeting 18- to 49-year-olds, then YouTube is the place to be: in an average month, 8 out of 10 people in this demographic watch YouTube.
+Did you know that during normal times video is 50 times more likely to drive organic traffic than plain text?
+Not to mention, YouTube can expand your reach to a potential audience of more than 2 billion.
+Furthermore, if you are targeting 18- to 49-year-olds, then YouTube is the place to be: in an average month, 8 out of 10 people in this demographic watch YouTube.

 YouTube is the second most popular social media platform, with more than 1 billion hours of video watched every day.
 More than 400 hours of video are uploaded to YouTube every minute.
 And therein lies your challenge.
 How do you connect with your audience using YouTube, when the number of videos posted is so colossal?